-We estimate the earnings processes using the method of simulated moments (MSM), targeting seven sets of moments.
-The first six broadly correspond to the moments documented in Sections 3 to 5: (i) the standard deviation, skewness, and kurtosis of one-year and (ii) five-year earnings growth; (iii) impulse response moments over short-term (at one-, two-, and three-year) horizons and (iv) long-term (at five- and ten-year) horizons; (v) average earnings levels of each LE group over the life cycle (essentially a more detailed version of Figure 11a); and (vi) the cumulative distribution of nonemployment (Figure
+We set the model period to a year and estimate the earnings processes using the method of simulated moments (MSM), targeting seven sets of moments.
+The first six broadly correspond to the moments documented in Sections 3 to 5: (i) the standard deviation, skewness, and kurtosis of one-year and (ii) five-year earnings growth; (iii) impulse response moments over short-term (at one-, two-, and three-year) horizons and (iv) long-term (at five- and ten-year) horizons; (v) average earnings levels of each LE group over the life cycle (essentially a more detailed version of Figure 11a); and (vi) the cumulative distribution of nonemployment (Figure 11b).
+In addition, the age profile of the within-cohort variance of log earnings (Figure D.3) is a key moment that has been

-&lt;sup>22It takes a -350 log point shock to $z_t$ or $\varepsilon_t$ for a worker with \$50,000 earnings to drop below $Y{\min}$ .
+$^{22}$ It takes a -350 log point shock to $z_t$ or $\varepsilon_t$ for a worker earning \$50,000 to drop below $Y{\min}$ .
 Generating such large shocks with sufficiently high frequency to match worker exit rates makes it challenging to simultaneously match the high frequency of smaller shocks.

-&lt;sup>23We have considered various alternative specifications such as making $p_z$ (instead of $p\nu$ ) a function of age and recent earnings; modifying $\xi_t^i$ by including quadratic terms in t or $z_t$ or by introducing dependence on $\alpha^i$ and $\beta^i$ ; and making the innovation variances or their mixture probabilities a function of t or $z{t-1}$ , among others.
+&lt;sup>23We have considered various alternative specifications such as making $p_z$ (instead of $p\nu$ ) a function of age and recent earnings; modifying $\xi_t^i$ by including quadratic terms in t or $z_t$ or by introducing dependence on $\alpha^i$ ; and making the innovation variances or their mixture probabilities a function of t or $z{t-1}$ , among others.
 We discuss some of these specifications later.

-11b).
-In addition, the age profile of the within-cohort variance of log earnings is a key moment that has been extensively studied in previous research (Figure D.3).
+extensively studied in previous research.
 For both completeness and consistency with earlier work, we include these variances as a seventh set of moments.
 See Appendix D.1 for the full list of moments and their details.